wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 ext/storage_sources/gcp_store/test/run_gcp_unit_tests
 ```

-To add any additional unit testing, add to the file `test_GCP_connection.cpp`, alternatively if the
+To add any additional unit testing, add to the file `test_gcp_connection.cpp`, alternatively if the
 developer wishes to add a new test file, add it to the `SOURCES` list in `create_test_executable()`
-(in `GCP_store/test/CMakeLists.txt`).
+(in `gcp_store/test/CMakeLists.txt`).

 ## 5. Evergreen Testing

 Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in
 `test_gcp_connection.cpp`.
-Should a developer wish to additional tests to the extension, they would
+Should a developer wish to add additional tests to the extension, they would
 first have to write the tests before adding it as a task to the evergreen.yml file.

 Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored